-If you are visiting this weekend, we recommend the left, or south, side over traveling in the center or right side of the Ravine.
-Left Gully is the longest run and is still connected to the Bowl proper.
+If you are visiting Sunday morning, we recommend the left side over traveling in the center or right side of the Ravine.
 Areas immediately adjacent to and under the closed Lip area have all of the hazards in the list below so travel in this area is not recommended and should be avoided.
+Rainfall and runoff will continue undermining snow and loosening frozen waterfalls so be sure to consider these and other spring hazards.
 This terrain is "no fall terrain."
 The consequences of a slip or fall here could lead to the worst possible outcome.